Post may contain affiliate links.

 I think this is the most adorable photo of all of Cosima’s children.
 And you can clearly see who the favored child is: little “Prince” Siegfried, surrounded protectively by all his sisters.
 Their life’s goal is to advance his prospects.

-The above musical excerpt is referred to as the “Siegfried Idyll” or “Symphonic Birthday Greeting.”
-Wagner wrote it for Cosima’s Christmas Eve birthday the year after Siegfried’s birth.
+Wagner wrote a piece called “Siegfried Idyll” or “Symphonic Birthday Greeting” for Cosima’s Christmas Eve birthday the year after Siegfried’s birth.
 He arranged for a group of musicians to come to the house on Christmas morning and play the piece standing along the stairwell to awaken Cosima.
 “After it had died away,” Cosima recorded in her diary, “R. came in to me with the five children and put into my hands the score of his ‘Symphonic Birthday Greeting.’
 I was in tears, but so, too, was the whole household.”

 Cosima and Wagner

 With von Bulow out of the way, life for the Wagners became as normal as it ever would be.
 Wagner was busy composing, and his crowning glory was his “Ring Cycle” of 4 operas, given at his specially-built opera house in Bayreuth.
 I was amazed at some of the attendees at the first performance of the Ring operas: Tchaikovsky, Saint-Saens, Nietzsche, Liszt, Bruckner — practically a who’s-who of famous artists of the day.

 Twenty-four years younger than Wagner, Cosima was 45 when he died in Italy of a heart attack in 1883.
 In typical dramatic fashion, Cosima refused to leave Wagner’s body for 24 hours, even sleeping in the bed with his body and jumping into his open grave after the body had been put into it.